 Defrosting Frozen Dog & Cat Food

-Stella & Chewy’s frozen dog food is available as frozen raw dog food patties, frozen raw dog food morsels, or frozen gently cooked meals.
 Stella & Chewy’s frozen cat food is available as frozen raw cat food morsels.

 Tips for Feeding Frozen Raw Dog or Cat Food

-- You can add extra hydration with cool or warm (never hot) water or broth after thawing.
+You can add extra hydration with cool or warm (never hot) water or broth after thawing.

-Tips for Feeding Gently Cooked Frozen Dog Food
+Tips for Feeding Frozen Gently Cooked Dog Food

 Frozen Pet Food FAQ